iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 This tutorial shows you how _iter8_ can be used to perform canary releases by gradually shifting traffic to a canary version of a microservice.

-This tutorial has 4 parts, which are supposed to be tried in order. **Here you will learn:**
+This tutorial has 5 parts, which are supposed to be tried in order. **Here you will learn:**

 - how to perform a canary rollout with _iter8_;
 - how to set different success criteria for _iter8_ to analyze canary releases and determine success or failure;
-- how to have _iter8_ immediately stop an experiment as soon as a criterion is not met; and
+- how to have _iter8_ immediately stop an experiment as soon as a criterion is not met;
-- how to use your own custom metrics in success criteria for canary analyses.
+- how to use your own custom metrics in success criteria for canary analyses; and
+- how _iter8_ can be used for canary releases of both internal and user-facing services.

 The tutorial is based on the [Bookinfo sample application](https://istio.io/docs/examples/bookinfo/) that is distributed with Istio.
 This application comprises 4 microservices, namely, _productpage_, _details_, _reviews_, and _ratings_, as illustrated [here](https://istio.io/docs/examples/bookinfo/).
 Please, follow our instructions below to deploy the sample application as part of the tutorial.

 ## YAML files used in the tutorial

-All Kubernetes YAML files you will need in this tutorial are in the _iter8-controller_ repository [here](https://github.com/iter8-tools/iter8-controller/tree/v0.2.0/doc/tutorials/istio/bookinfo).
+All Kubernetes YAML files you will need in this tutorial are in the _iter8-controller_ repository [here](https://github.com/iter8-tools/iter8-controller/tree/v0.2.1/doc/tutorials/istio/bookinfo).

 ## Part 1: Successful canary release: _reviews-v2_ to _reviews-v3_